gavintreseder/pof/README.md

 - Lifelines: Survival analysis
 - Reliability: Survival analysis

-A full like of the packages can be found in pyproject.toml and requirements.txt
+A full list of the packages can be found in pyproject.toml and requirements.txt

-## Technical

-There are two areas where we will be providing inputs to setup; the terminal and the VSCode pallete

-Terminal commands are typed into the terminal (typically on the bottom edge of your IDE) and exectued by pressing enter

-> > > This is a terminal command

-The VSCode Pallete is used to make changes to the IDE and is accessed with ctrl + shift + p.
-If autocomplete matches the command, you can select this with the mouse.

-> This is a command pallete command

 # Installation